 Always seal containers tightly, and donate or properly dispose of supplies you no longer need.
 When buying new supplies, purchase only what you need for the job, and opt for products that release little or no VOCs.
 Some major paint manufacturers, including Sherwin-Williams, Olympic, and Benjamin Moore, now offer zero-VOC products.

-Pipe Works Services, Inc. can help evaluate your home in Livingston, Parsippany, Summit, and neighboring areas such as Basking Ridge, Short Hills, Berkeley Heights, Florham Park, New Providence, Millington, Millburn, and more.
+Pipe Works Services, Inc. can help evaluate your home in Chatham, Madison, Summit, and neighboring areas such as Short Hills, Union, Florham Park, Basking Ridge, Clifton, Somerset, Millburn, and more.
 Also check out our home energy audit to diagnose your home's energy problems.

 our service area